 The proposed budget must show amounts estimated for payment of memberships, subscriptions and dues for business, technical and professional associations, including the America's SBDC (ASBDC).
 Costs proposed for membership in any civic or community organization, however, must be justified in terms of the benefit to the SBDC derived from this expenditure.
-All other requirements of 2 C.F.R. § 200.454 apply.
 In addition, all memberships purchased with project funds must be in the name of the SBDC Program rather than in the name of an individual.